 If permission to move soil shall be granted, the owner or person in charge shall so conduct the operation that there shall be no sharp declivities, pits or depressions and in such manner that the area shall be properly leveled off, cleared of debris and graded to conform to the contour lines and grade as approved by the Approving Authority or the Township Engineer, as the case may be.

-When a soil movement permit has been granted, during soil movement operations, the permittee shall not remove from the premises the top layer of arable soil for a depth of four inches, but such top layer shall be set aside for retention on the premises.
+When a soil movement permit has been granted, during soil movement operations, the permittee shall not remove from the premises the top layer or arable soil for a depth of four inches, but such top layer shall be set aside for retention on the premises.
 Upon termination of the soil movement, said top layer of soil shall be respread over the premises pursuant to levels and contour lines approved by the Township Engineer.
-The remaining top layer of arable soil shall not be removed outside the Township of Montville.
+Approval from the Township Engineer is required prior to removal of any excess topsoil.
+Every effort should be made to keep the remaining top layer of arable soil within the Township of Montville.

 All soil movement must be done in strict compliance with and under control and supervision of the Township Engineer in conjunction with the Morris County Soil Conservation District, concerning drainage, grading, seeding, fertilizing, etc., of the entire area affected by said soil removal.

-The Township Engineer shall, from time to time, upon his or her own initiative and whenever directed by the Approving Authority, inspect the premises for which permits have been granted to ensure compliance with the terms of the permit and of this chapter.
-He or she shall immediately enforce all violations.
+The Township Engineer shall, from time to time, upon his own initiative and whenever directed by the Approving Authority, inspect the premises for which permits have been granted to ensure compliance with the terms of the permit and of this chapter.
+He shall immediately enforce all violations.
 Violations pertaining to soil movement operations involving public roads shall be reported to the Police Department.

 This chapter shall be enforced by the Township Engineer and Police Department, as the case may be, which shall prosecute any violations brought to their attention or of which they become aware during the course of normal duties.

-The Township Engineer shall have the authority to require monthly reports on the quantity of soil moved.
+The Township Engineer shall have the authority to require a pre-soil movement conference with the applicant monthly reports on the quantity of soil moved.

 Anything herein to the contrary notwithstanding, no soil movement permit shall be required in connection with the removal of excess soil resulting from the construction or alteration of a building, structure or off-street loading or parking areas on such premises or driveways, and excavation or soil import activity or grading incidental thereto where a building permit has been issued, except for the movement of soil of 500 cubic yards or more.